Redocly/redocly-cli/docs/commands/lint.md

 redocly lint openapi/openapi.yaml
 ```

-In this case, `lint` validates the definition(s) passed to the command.
+In this case, `lint` validates the API description(s) passed to the command.
 If you have no configuration file defined, the [recommended ruleset](../rules/recommended.md) is used.
 If you have `extends` or `rules` defined in `redocly.yaml`, those are used when linting.

 The `apis` argument can also use any glob format supported by your file system.
 For example, `redocly lint ./root-documents/*.yaml`.